WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README.md

 ```
 from time import sleep
 ```
 For the digital clock we will use the turtle ```write()``` function to display the time in the middle of the turtle window.
 To do this we need to create a turtle object.
-This code creates a turtle called ```t``` but you can call your turtle whatever you like:
+This code creates a turtle called ```t``` but you can call your turtle whatever you like.
+Put this line near the top of the code, just underneath all the ```import``` statements:
 ```
 t = Turtle()
 ```